2023 Best Education Schools in Illinois

 Full Education at North Central College Report

-Bradley University did quite well in this year’s ranking of the best schools for education students.
-It came in at #9 on the list.
-Bradley is a medium-sized private not-for-profit school located in the midsize city of Peoria.
+With a ranking of #9, Bradley University did quite well on this year’s best schools for education students.
+Bradley is a medium-sized private not-for-profit school located in the medium-sized city of Peoria.

 The average amount in student loans that education majors at Bradley take out is $27,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $768.

-University of Illinois at Chicago came in at #10 in this year’s edition of the Best Education Schools in Illinois ranking.
-Located in the large city of Chicago, UIC is a public college with a very large student population.
+With a ranking of #10, University of Illinois at Chicago did quite well on this year’s best schools for education students.
+Located in the large city of Chicago, UIC is a public school with a fairly large student population.

 Education majors at UIC take out an average of $15,767 in student loans while working on their egree.

-Read full report on Education at University of Illinois at Chicago
+Full Education at University of Illinois at Chicago Report

 Explore all the Best Education Schools in the Great Lakes Area or other specific states within that region.